-Top five myths about hearing loss
+Top myths about hearing loss

 Hearing health has come a long way in the last 10 years, yet there are still a lot of misconceptions about hearing loss.
 Do you think hearing loss only affects the elderly?
-Or maybe you believe your primary care physician can tell you if you have hearing loss during a routine physical.
-Do you believe hearing aids will give you back normal hearing or that your health won’t be affected if you have hearing loss in just one ear?
-How about this myth: hearing loss is a consequence of aging — and there’s nothing anyone can do about it.
+Or do you believe your doctor can tell you if you have a problem with your hearing during a routine physical.
+If you answered "yes" to either of these questions, it's time to change your perspective.

-In fact, teens and young adults are at risk for developing a very preventable type of hearing loss.
+Teens and young adults are at risk for developing a very preventable type of hearing loss.
 Noise-induced hearing loss (NIHL) is one of the most common causes of hearing loss, affecting approximately 26 million Americans between the ages of 20 and 69.
 According to the Centers for Disease Control and Prevention (CDC), as many as 16 percent of teens age 12 to 19 have reported some hearing loss which may be caused by loud noise.

-2) My primary physician will tell me if my hearing is failing.
+My doctor will tell me if my hearing is failing

-Hearing health professionals are specifically educated and trained to administer hearing tests, diagnose hearing loss and prescribe treatment.
+Hearing health professionals are specifically educated and trained to administer hearing tests, evaluate hearing loss and recommend treatment.
 If you notice your hearing has diminished, find a hearing healthcare professional in your area and make an appointment.
-At the very least, you will have established a relationship with someone you trust who now has a baseline of how well you hear.
+At the very least, you will have established a relationship with someone who now has a baseline of how well you hear.
 If you visit them annually, just like you do your primary care physician, they’ll be able to detect any hearing loss as it occurs.

-4) Hearing aids will restore my hearing to normal
+Hearing aids will restore my hearing to normal

 The good news?
 Hearing aids can significantly improve your ability to hear well, which leads to enhanced communication with family, friends and co-workers.
 The key is to work closely with your hearing healthcare professional to make sure your hearing aids help you hear your best in each of your personal listening environments.

-5) My hearing loss cannot be helped.
+My hearing loss cannot be helped

-Have you asked a hearing health practitioner about your hearing loss?
-Many forms of hearing loss can indeed be improved, whether it be by hearing aids, surgery, medication or a simple ear wax removal procedure.
+Have you asked a hearing health provider about your hearing loss?
+Many forms of hearing loss can indeed be improved, whether it be by hearing aids, surgery, medication or a simple earwax removal procedure.
 You’ll never know if you never ask.
 And, if it’s been a few years since you’ve seen a hearing healthcare professional, consider making another appointment.
 The field of hearing health is rapidly changing.
 Hearing loss that was difficult to address even a few years ago may be treatable now.